England Ireland Find Havens

 Other

-Newton River is located off the south coast of England within the Western Solent and on the north-western shore of the Isle of Wight.
-It is an extensive nature reserve set into a river estuary that has an anchoring area and swinging moorings in its channels.
+The Newton River, also commonly referred to as Newtown Creek and Harbour, is located off the south coast of England within the Western Solent and on the northwestern shore of the Isle of Wight.
+It is an extensive nature reserve set into a river estuary with an anchoring area and swinging moorings in its channels.

-Newton River is located off the south coast of England within the Western Solent and on the north-western shore of the Isle of Wight.
-It is an extensive nature reserve set into a river estuary that has an anchoring area and swinging moorings in its channels.
+The Newton River, also commonly referred to as Newtown Creek and Harbour, is located off the south coast of England within the Western Solent and on the northwestern shore of the Isle of Wight.
+It is an extensive nature reserve set into a river estuary with an anchoring area and swinging moorings in its channels.

-The small and well enclosed channels of the estuary provide complete protection.
-Access is straightforward but newcomers should enter in daylight and preferably on the lower half of the tide where the banks of the channels can be seen.
+The estuary's small and well-enclosed channels provide complete protection.
+Access is straightforward, but newcomers should enter in daylight and preferably on the lower half of the tide, when the banks of the channels can be seen.

 Please note

-This is a small and very popular location that is likely to get overrun on summer weekends during the sailing in season.
+This small and very popular location will likely get overrun on summer weekends during the sailing season.

 Be the first